 Niratama is a simple dish made of fried garlic chives and beaten eggs mixed with a variety of seasonings.
 The name comes from the Japanese words "nira" and "tamago" which mean garlic chives and eggs respectively.

-Garlic chives, also known as Chinese or Asian chives have a distinct taste from onion chives commonly used in Western dishes.
+Garlic chives, also known as Chinese or Asian chives, have a distinct taste from onion chives, which are commonly used in Western dishes.
 While onion chives have a mild onion flavor and are hollow in the middle, nira is flat, like a blade of grass, and has a stronger, more garlicky taste.

 This dish is typically paired with rice and is a great snack to have while drinking too.
 It's a popular dish at Chinese restaurants in Japan, and many people make it at home because it's easy and quick to prepare.

-- Medium eggs: While I prefer medium-sized eggs for this recipe, any size will work.
+- Medium eggs: I used medium-sized eggs in this recipe, but feel free to use any size you have on hand.

-- Japanese chili powder (shichimi togarashi): This is optional, but a hint of spice complements the dish beautifully.
+- Japanese chili powder (shichimi togarashi): It’s optional, but a sprinkle of this spicy-citrusy condiment goes well with the dish.

-Here are my step-by-step instructions for how to make quick and easy niratama.
-For ingredient quantities and simplified instructions, scroll down for the printable recipe card below.
+Here are my step-by-step instructions for how to make Niratama at home.
+For ingredient quantities and simplified instructions, scroll down for the Printable Recipe Card below.

 Crack the eggs into a bowl and add oyster sauce, Chinese-style chicken bouillon powder, salt, sugar and pepper.
 Whisk until well combined and set by the stove.